 - By stratigraphy representation

-The search tool by keywords enables users to enter keywords or select filters (country, metal family, corrosion forms and environment) to speed up the search for case studies and corrosion models.
+The search engine "By keywords" enables users to enter keywords or select filters (country, metal family, corrosion forms and environment) to speed up the search for case studies and corrosion forms.
 Results are presented in the form of a table providing information on metal family, alloy composition, object type, object name, origin, chronology, technology and artefact location.
-The complete data sheet for each case study / corrosion model proposed is accessible by clicking anywhere on it.
+The complete object sheet for each case study/corrosion form proposed is accessible by clicking anywhere on it.

-The search tool by stratigraphy representation is based on the digital construction of stratigraphies documented during the visual observation of artefacts and their local probing via Bertholon’s method (Bertholon 2000) or a sample of the corrosion form observed on cross-section.
-A graphical user interface allows virtual construction of stratigraphies using encoded building blocks (see Stratigraphy construction).
-New corrosion forms are first described according to the strata (metal, corroded metal, corrosion layers etc) structure and the characteristics / sub-characteristics of each stratum (morphology, microstructure, texture etc).
-The MiCorr application is used then to compare the newly built digital stratigraphy of the corrosion structure studied with those of case studies / corrosion models already stored in its database (from preliminary or comprehensive investigations of historic and archaeological artefacts).
+The search engine "By stratigraphy representation" is based on the digital construction of stratigraphies documented during the visual observation of artefacts and their local probing via Bertholon’s method (Bertholon 2000) or a sample of the corrosion form observed on cross-section.
+A graphical user interface allows the digital construction of stratigraphies using encoded building blocks (see Stratigraphy construction).
+New corrosion forms are first described according to the strata (metal, corroded metal, corrosion layers etc) structure and the characteristics/sub-characteristics of each stratum (morphology, microstructure, texture etc).
+The MiCorr application is used then to compare the newly built digital stratigraphy of the corrosion structure studied with those of case studies/corrosion forms stored in its database (from preliminary or comprehensive investigations of historic and archaeological artefacts).
 The comparison is based on the ratio of shared characteristics and the total number of characteristics in the artefact.
 A comparison score has been created to determine the closest match with database entries.
-Results are presented in the form of a table giving access either to the complete data sheet for each case study / corrosion model or its corresponding stratigraphy (built using the search tool by stratigraphy representation).
+Results are presented in the form of a table giving access either to the complete object sheet for each case study/corrosion form or its corresponding digital stratigraphy (built using the search tool by stratigraphy representation).
 Scores can be improved by highlighting the values of sub-characteristics, changing from one mode of observation (binocular or cross-section) and extending the comparison to the data of the user's profile.

 The terminology used to build a stratigraphy of strata is explained when needed.